Seven Lakes Drive: Southern Rockland County

 Seven Lakes Drive begins at an intersection with NY 17 in the village of Sloatsburg.
-It heads northeast through the community, crossing over the Ramapo River and intersecting a handful of residential village streets before passing under the New York State Thruway (Interstate 87).
-The highway continues to run past homes on the opposite side of the Thruway overpass, where it intersects Johnsontown Road, a road that parallels Seven Lakes Drive for 1.5 mi before terminating at a dead end adjacent to the parkway.
+It heads northeast through the community as a two-lane residential street, crossing over the Ramapo River and intersecting a handful of residential village streets before passing under the New York State Thruway (Interstate 87).
+The parkway continues to run past homes on the opposite side of the Thruway overpass, where it intersects Johnsontown Road, a road that parallels Seven Lakes Drive for 1.5 mi before terminating at a dead end adjacent to the parkway.
 Seven Lakes Drive meets a short, unnamed connector to Johnsontown Road just 0.25 mi later, at which point the road begins to pass through undeveloped wooded areas on its way across Stony Brook and into Harriman State Park.

-Just east of the Stony Brook bridge, the Pine Meadow Trail begins on the southeast side of the highway.
+Just east of the Stony Brook bridge, the Pine Meadow Trail begins on the southeast side of the parkway.
 The road loosely parallels Stony Brook as it heads deeper into the park and serves the Reeves Meadow Visitor Center.
-The center is also a trailhead for the Reeves Brook Trail, with the Pine Meadow Trail passing the facility on its southeast side.
+The center is also a trailhead for the Reeves Brook Trail which is a 3.8 mile loop trail, with the Pine Meadow Trail passing the facility on its southeast side.
 Past the visitor center, the parallel alignments of Seven Lakes Drive and Johnsontown Road come to an end as the latter ends at a cul-de-sac adjacent to the former.
 The dead end serves as the trailhead for two hiking trails: the Blue Disc Trail, which starts just before the cul-de-sac; and the White Bar Trail, which begins at the cul-de-sac's northern end.
 Not far from this point, the Kakiat Trail crosses Seven Lakes Drive on its way toward Kakiat County Park.

 Continuing on, Seven Lakes Drive begins to parallel the White Bar Trail as both head to the northeast through the rugged, forested terrain of the park.
 Eventually, the White Bar Trail splits from the parkway and proceeds to the north while Seven Lakes Drive remains on a generally northeasterly track.
 Stony Brook reaches its source at Lake Sebago, the first of the seven lakes the road passes, where the Tuxedo–Mount Ivy Trail briefly follows the parkway before turning off to the east.
-The highway runs along the southeastern shore of Lake Sebago for just over 1 mi, passing a lakeside parking area and a ski trail.
+The parkway runs along the southeastern shore of Lake Sebago for just over 1 mi, passing a lakeside parking area and a ski trail.
 Past the lake, Seven Lakes Drive makes a slight turn to the north before intersecting with the Lake Welch Parkway by way of an elongated traffic circle.
 The road reverts to a northeasterly routing past the junction, briefly paralleling the Rockland–Orange county line as it runs past Lake Kanawauke's southeastern edge.
 Seven Lakes Drive crosses the county line near the lake's midpoint.